 On slightly longer trips flying on a Dash-8 we serve coffee, tea, juice or water and a biscuit.
 On short trips and helicopter flights we serve a good view and a warm smile.
 Please contact the cabin crew if you need something to drink.

 Between Greenland and Denmark:

 We have an extensive free range of drinks, a meal and of course coffee and tea.
-Special wishes concerning vegetarian dishes, food for diabetics, children or babies should be ordered when booking your flight.
+Special wishes concerning vegetarian dishes, children or babies should be ordered when booking your flight.